 While Ferris’s gender identity isn’t directly explored in the novel, I do get the impression that chapter 4 “Felix Argyle’s Curse” is a metaphor for the stigma and misery that comes with being born in the “wrong” body.
 Despite having human parents, Ferris was born with ears like a demi-human.
-Because he had the “wrong” body, his parents were terribly ashamed of others seeing him and cast him away in an underground room from the time he was born.
-It was only after Crusch rescued Ferris and accepted him for who he was that he became “human”.
+Because Ferris had the “wrong” body, Ferris’s parents were terribly ashamed of what others would think, and cast their child away in an underground room since birth.
+It was only after Ferris was rescued by Crusch and received her acceptance that Ferris became “human”.

 You can probably guess that chapter 4 was my favourite chapter in the novel.
 I could see it working as an OVA; there’s enough gore and soul-crushing elements to match the main series.
 There’s one particularly striking scene that still sticks with me.
-After the wife of Ferris’s father is brought back to life using an incomplete version of the “Sacrament of the Undead King” magic, Ferris watches as the woman strangles his father to death and then crumbles into dust.
+After the wife of Ferris’s father is brought back to life using an incomplete version of the “Sacrament of the Undead King” magic, Ferris watches as the woman strangles the father to death and then crumbles into dust.
 It’s a horrifying image in itself, but the mysteries linger even after my initial reaction.
-Why was his father so desperate to resurrect this woman he had (apparently) stabbed to death in the first place?
+Why was the father so desperate to resurrect this woman he had (apparently) stabbed to death in the first place?
 Why did he stab her?
 Did he even stab her?
 We’re never given a straight answer to any of these questions.